polterguy/polterguy.github.io/documentation/magic/index.md

 * __etc__ - For dynamic files, uploads and downloads, etc
 * __modules__ - For your own custom Hyperlambda modules
-* __temp__ - For temporary files.
-Notice this folder might be emptied occassionally automatically

 The two remaining folders; _"misc"_ and _"system"_ should be kept for Magic's internals, and not tampered with in any ways.
 If in doubt, most folders in Magic has README files you can open to see the purpose of a specific folder, and/or its files - And in fact, becoming acquinted with Magic's file and folder structure is probably a smart investment, since everything in Magic is based upon _"conventions"_, implying folders have semantic value of some sort.
-As a general rule of thumb the only folders you should modify and add files to are as follows.
+As a general rule of thumb you should keep all your Hyperlambda code inside _"modules"_ and everything else in _"etc"_.

-* __modules__ - All your Hyperlambda code should in general end up here
-* __etc__ - Everything else such as uploaded files etc should end up here
+### Creating startup logic

+Most modules requires some sort of _"initialisation"_ logic.
+This can be to for instance create dynamic slots the module depends upon to function, and/or ensure the module's database exists, etc. This can be accomplished by creating a folder _inside_ your module and name this module _"magic.startup"_.
+All files recursively found inside this folder will be executed as the system starts, and/or the module is installed.
+You can also create such startup folders inside of _sub_ folders within your module's main folder.

 ## Initialisation